 Examinations are written in June and November.
 A detailed academic calendar is published on UCT's website under "calendar".

-In most instances an academic period (loan period) is 13th February (day when classes start) to 14th November (last day of exams).
-Some programs may start classes earlier in which case your academic period will be different.
+In most instances an academic period (loan period) start in February (day when classes start) to November (last day of exams).
+Some programmes may start classes earlier in which case your academic period will be different.

 Leave of absence